 - $910 annual sponsorship charge (this fee is not pro-rated for stays shorter than a year).

-- All international scholars coming to the Berkeley campus on the J-1 visa must pay a one-time, non-refundable processing fee of $500.
-This must be made payable to U.C.
-REGENTS and returned with the J-1 visa application.
+- All international scholars coming to the Berkeley campus require the J-1 visa and must pay a one-time, non-refundable processing fee of $600.
+This will enable you to receive a DS2019 form which we will ship to you using Federal Express.
 If you are being funded by a program that processes a J-1 visa for you, such as the Fulbright Program, you do not need to pay this fee.

 Visiting Scholars & Postdoc Affairs (VSPA) Office